MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/multiplayer-unity-plugin-quickstart.md

 ## Join a matchmaking ticket

 This part of the guide shows you how to join an existing matchmaking ticket that another client created.
-Please run it in conjunction with scenario "Create a matchmaking ticket" on another client above.
+Run it with the scenario "Create a matchmaking ticket" on another client above.

 1. Open the HelloMultiplayerLogic.cs  script.
 In the OnLoginSuccess method, add the following code to join a matchmaking ticket: